echauk/buzzbuddy/script.md

 # script for video submission

 ## logistics
--Talk about your decisions and processes of working on your project -Showcase your final product, and any tools/skills you used -Talk about features that you would implement if you were to continue working on the project after submission -Talk about the entire experience of the product of using it from beginning to end -Talk about how each teammate leveraged their own unique skills towards the project
+- Talk about your decisions and processes of working on your project
+- Showcase your final product, and any tools/skills you used -Talk about features that you would implement if you were to continue working on the project after submission -Talk about the entire experience of the product of using it from beginning to end -Talk about how each teammate leveraged their own unique skills towards the project